mohliyet/ton_projects/Class01.md

 2. **Physical vs Digital**: Physical money is tangible, like coins and banknotes.
 Digital money exists electronically, like cryptocurrencies or digital wallets.
 3. **Private Sector vs Central Bank**: Money can be issued by the private sector (like banknotes in the past or cryptocurrencies today) or by a central bank (like modern-day coins and banknotes).
 4. **Widely Accessible vs Wholesale**: Some forms of money are widely accessible to the public (like cash or bank deposits), while others are only accessible to certain financial institutions (like central bank reserves).
-## Early Cryptographic Digital Currencies
+## Early Cryptographic Digital Money

 - **DigiCash (David Chaum) - 1989**: One of the earliest attempts at creating a digital currency, DigiCash was notable for its use of cryptography to ensure privacy.